Self Guided Walking Tour of Old San Juan – Part 2

 When you get to Fortaleza Street, turn right.
 At the end of the street, you’ll see a pretty blue building – La Fortaleza – which was built in the early 1500′s as the first fort to protect the city from sea invaders.
 It was soon realized it was inadequate to guard the entrance to the harbor.
 So, in 1846, the building was remodeled from a fort to the mansion you see today.
 Now it is the official Governor’s Residence, and a World Heritage Site.
 There are “garden” tours available ($3 donation requested) throughout the day, either in English or Spanish.
 Open Monday through Friday from 9:00 until 3:30 pm.
 You need to make reservations -either call or stop in at the yellow building on the left side of the street a few doors up from the Fortaleza.
 Proper attire (long shorts are allowed, but no sleeveless shirts, etc- think casual vacation clothing, just not too sexy!).
 Phone 787-721-7000 for more info and reservations.

 Return to Cristo Street, turn right, and go to the end of the street.
 This beautiful old chapel is Capilla del Cristo (Cristo Chapel).
 It was built in 1753.
 There are different versions of the story of why it was built – either by a thankful father whose his son lived after his son and his horse fell over the wall, or by a sad father whose son died after falling over the wall on his horse.
-Either way, the alter is made from thousands of the silver "promesas" that are given as offerings for a wanted miracle.
+Either way, the altar is made from thousands of the silver "promesas" that are given as offerings for a wanted miracle.
 The Chapel is taken care of by volunteers, which open it occasionally every week.
-If you are lucky enough to be there when it is open, take a close look at the alter.
+If you are lucky enough to be there when it is open, take a close look at the altar.